git/git.github.io/SoC-2019-Ideas.md

 <https://public-inbox.org/git/xmqqeg42fslw.fsf@gitster.mtv.corp.google.com/T/#t>
 <http://public-inbox.org/git/CA+55aFwT2HUBzZO8Gpt9tHoJtdRxv9oe3TDoSH5jcEOixRNBXg@mail.gmail.com/>

+### Convert scripts to builtins

+ - Language: C, shell (bash), possibly Perl
+ - Difficulty: medium
+ - Possible mentors: Christian Couder, Thomas Gummerer

+A few components of Git are still in the form of shell and sometimes Perl scripts.
+This causes problems in production code – in particular on multiple platforms, e.g. Windows (think: POSIX-to-Windows path conversion issues).

+The idea of this project is to dive into the Git source code and convert a couple of shell and/or Perl scripts into portable and performant C code, making it a so-called "built-in".

+(Un)fortunately, the important and easy to port scripts like `git-pull.sh` are already ported by now.
+It should still be possible to start with something small by porting portions of existing shell-scripts to C using a C helper inside the existing shell-script.

+It will be an important part of the project to discuss and find the most interesting scripts or parts of scripts to be ported.

 ## Note about refactoring projects versus projects that implement new features

 Over the years we have been favoring refactoring projects over